anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The future is completely open, and we are writing it moment to moment.
+Quote: Important principles may, and must, be inflexible.

-By: Pema Chödrön
+By: Abraham Lincoln